 Zoho Notebook is a digital note-taking tool that works across devices and operating systems.
-It is an online suite of tools, including a word processor and an image and audio creator and organizer.
+It is an online suite of tools, including a word processor, an image and audio creator, and organizer.
+Despite sounding complicated, it's all very easy to use.

 Notebook lets you keep notes, with words and images, which are organized on a single screen for easy access.
 These can then be divided into multipage 'notebooks' for more depth.

-Sharing is also an option with easy link sharing and the ability to share over email or social media using a smartphone.
+Sharing is also an option with easy link sharing and the ability to distribute via email or social media using a smartphone.

 For use as a teacher or student, Notebook is free.
 That makes it a very viable alternative to the popular Google Keep note-taking service.